httpwg/http2-spec/draft.md

 associated origin, and take appropriate steps (e.g., failing) when the server cannot be contacted safely.

-One drawback with this approach is that servers can only make this commitment if they are strongly authenticated.
-Otherwise, server impersonation could be used to create a persistent denial of service.
+One drawback with this approach is that clients need to strongly authenticate the origin server to act upon such a commitment; otherwise, an attacker impersonating the origin could create a persistent denial of service.

 ## The HTTP-TLS Header Field